Queens Teen Arrested In Connection to ISIS Plot: Official

 The suspect allegedly ordered a knife through law enforcement and was arrested as he went to pick up the weapon

-A New York City teenager has been arrested after telling undercover agents his aspirations to conduct a violent attack in the name of ISIS, senior federal officials said.
+A New York City teenager has been arrested after telling undercover agents his aspirations to conduct a violent attack in the name of ISIS, senior law enforcement officials said.

 The Queens 19-year-old allegedly exchanged messages with an undercover agent saying how he wanted to commit a knife attack in the borough, according to a source familiar with the investigation.
 He started trading messages with the undercover agent after claiming in an online chatroom that he wanted to carry out the attack in the name of ISIS, a source told News 4.